telliott99/MyCrypto/part1/bytes.rst

 >>> len(h)
 29618

+They're not kidding.
+Notice the result has ``'0x'`` only at the beginning of the string.

-We can convert the hexadecimal string back to an integer by specifying the appropriate base (base 16) in a call to ``int``:
+We convert the hexadecimal string back to an integer in a call to ``int``, but we must specify the appropriate base (base 16):

 >>> h = hex(65537)
 >>> int(h,16)